● Guides

 2. Separates self-referencing FKs for special handling

-3. Performs topological sort to determine insertion order
+3. Topologically sorts to determine insertion order

-This ensures 100% FK integrity on every run.
+FK columns sample from real parent primary keys, guaranteeing 100% FK integrity on every run.

 # Global row count